IwunzeGE/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Create our tables
 [Documentation on creating tables](https://www.postgresql.org/docs/current/sql-createtable.html)

+In the `schema.sql` file, paste the below code.
+This will first delete any similar existing table and proceed to creating new tables.
 ```
+DROP TABLE IF EXISTS public.users;
+DROP TABLE IF EXISTS public.activities;

 CREATE TABLE public.users (
   uuid UUID DEFAULT uuid_generate_v4() PRIMARY KEY,
   display_name text,